garden-io/garden/docs/reference/module-types/README.md

   {% hint style="warning" %}
-  Modules are deprecated and will be removed in version `0.14`.
+  Modules are deprecated and planned to be removed.
+We do not recommend using modules.
 Please use [action](../../using-garden/actions.md)-based configuration instead.
 See the [0.12 to Bonsai migration guide](../../guides/migrating-to-bonsai.md) for details.
   {% endhint %}

 * [`exec`](./exec.md)